gdexlab/tcp-load-balancer/rfd/001-tcp-load-balancer-design-doc.md

 Once these requirements are satisfied, the request will be forwarded to an authorized host with the least connections.

 The least connection tracking will prioritize simplicity over performance for this project.
 Each new connection that is made will increment a host's connection count, and each completed connection will decrement the host's connection count.
 Each incoming request will iterate through all authorized hosts to find the one with the least active connections.
 A more performant solution could later be devised which may not have to iterate over every authorized host for every request (likely leveraging an async queue).
-One additional shortcoming of this simple approach is that a large batch of requests which arrive at exact same time could be routed to the exact same host, but this initial project is not planning to handle that edge case.
+In order to handle the edge case where a large batch of requests arrive at exact same time, a mutex will be leveraged to lock access to the `LeastConnections` and `IncreaseConnectionCount` methods; the increased latency from this locking step should be minimal.

 Example of simple approach for selecting host:
 ```
-func (l *LoadBalancer) LeastConnections() *upstream.TcpHost {
+func (l *LoadBalancer) LeastConnections(clientID uuid.UUID) *upstream.TcpHost {
 	if l == nil || len(l.hosts) == 0 {
 		return nil
 	}

-	host := l.hosts[0]
+	var host *upstream.TcpHost

-	for i, h := range l.hosts[1:len(hosts)] {
+	for i, h := range l.hosts {
+     _, unauthzd := unauthorized[BuildUnauthorizedClientHostRule(clientID, h.ID)]
-		if h.ConnectionCount() < host.ConnectionCount() {
+		if !unauthzd && (host == nil || h.ConnectionCount() < host.ConnectionCount()) {
 			host = h
 		}
 	}